Your Cart

 Horizontal Landscape Photo of Tree in Field at Sunset

-Don’t be afraid to capture photos of people in landscape orientation either.
+Don’t be afraid to capture photos of people in landscape orientation.
 Following the rule of thirds, you can position your subject so the image includes some negative space, and even adds some context to the photo.

 Portrait Photo Captured in Landscape Format